kwasniew/hyperbook/manuscript/ch7.md

 Both the short-lived `LoadLatestPosts` action and long-lived `EventSourceListen` subscription are invoked on startup.

 If you never need to stop listening to the long-running event source, the subscription is effectively the same as the init action.
-The moment you need to stop listening to the event source they start to differ.
+The moment you need to stop listening to the event source, they start to differ.

 ## Unsubscribing from subscriptions